Extensive Spatio-Temporal Chaos in Non-reciprocal Flocking

 Recent work has shown that in active matter \cite{marchetti2013hydrodynamics,bechinger2016active,rieger2020review,tevrugt2025metareview} non-reciprocal interactions, which violate action-reaction symmetry, can generate increasingly complex spatio-temporal dynamics.
 In scalar active mixtures, it leads to moving and phase-coexisting structures~\cite{dinelli2023non} and to chaotic chasing bands in both particle-based and continuum models~\cite{duan2023dynamical,duan2025phase,brauns2024conserved,saha2025effervescence}.
 In flocking mixtures, it likewise gives rise to spatially organized dynamical states, including synchronized bands, chase-and-rest dynamics~\cite{martin2025transition}, and species-segregated patterns under exclusive forcing~\cite{kreienkamp2024nonreciprocal} or weak non-reciprocity~\cite{myin2025flocking}.
 More recently, non-reciprocal couplings have also been shown to produce turbulent regimes in active hydrodynamics~\cite{klamser2025directed,maji2026nonreciprocal}.
 These studies make clear that non-reciprocity can drive active matter far beyond simple stationary states.
 Whether non-reciprocal interactions can also invoke extensive spatio-temporal chaos in active matter systems other than hydrodynamic turbulence remains elusive.

 To shed light on this question we therefore consider a paradigmatic model for flocking, the Vicsek model, with two non-reciprocally interacting species.
-For this system recently a phase with chiral order was predicted \cite{fruchart2021non,martin2025transition}, which is remarkable in so far as here a collective chiral motion emerges without intrinsically chiral particles unlike as in \cite{liebchen2022chiral,mecke2024emergent,sumino2012large,giomi2013defect,wensink2012meso,dunkel2013fluid,han2020emergence,wioland2013confinement,lushi2014fluid}.
-In this Letter we show that this chiral order survives only below a critical system size set by a finite-wavelength instability.
+For this system, a phase with chiral order was recently predicted \cite{fruchart2021non,martin2025transition}, which is remarkable because it implies the emergence of global rotations of the order parameter in a system of non-chiral particles, in contrast to the chiral systems studied in \cite{liebchen2022chiral,mecke2024emergent,sumino2012large,giomi2013defect,wensink2012meso,dunkel2013fluid,han2020emergence,wioland2013confinement,lushi2014fluid}. { As long as density fluctuations are neglected one expects quite generally the periodic motion of a macroscopic order parameter (in flocking systems the angle of the direction of motion) to be described by the KPZ equation \cite{kardar1986dynamic,grinstein1993temporally,chate1995long,daviet2025kardar,maitra2025activity,chen2026only}, indicating the absence of true long-range order. } In this Letter we show for the non-reciprocal Vicsek model, which includes density fluctuations, that chiral order survives only below a critical system size set by a FWLI.
 Beyond this length scale, set by the rotation radius of the chiral orbits, the dynamics exhibits extensive spatio-temporal chaos as we show by analyzing the Boltzmann equation.

 \textit{Model}.
 We consider a two-species Vicsek-type model with non-reciprocal alignment in two dimensions.
 Particle $i$ of species $s_i\in\{A,B\}$ has position ${\bm r}_i$ and heading $\theta_i$, and moves at constant speed $v_0$ in a periodic square of linear size $L$ according to